Webinar tips and tricks

-When we first started, we wanted to build visibility in our target market.
+When we first started answering questions on Quora, we wanted to build visibility in our target market.
 Eventually, we learned a lot about the market and the other webinar tools.

 First, define your goals.
 What do you expect from this webinar?
-This will help you define what kind of presentation you want to give.
-It will drive the whole content creation process and even the tool you want to use.
+This will help you determine what kind of presentation you want to give.
+It will drive the whole content creation process and even the tools you choose to use.

 Eventually, this will be the first attribution factor of conversion in the registration process.
-Great headlines make people want to hear what you have to say and maybe even join the conversation.
+Your webinar title can act like a newspaper headline and draw in your audience.
+Great headlines make people want to hear what you have to say.

 Again, be specific.
-You want something from this event, otherwise, you would not spend so much time on this.
+You probably want to get something from this event, otherwise you wouldn't spend so much time on this!
 Find actionable metrics.

-In every use case, it is always great to have guests for legitimacy and expertise.
-Have two guests max.
-I found that having more than 2 guests will affection your attention rate.
+In every use case, it is always great to have guests when hosting a webinar.
+Experts add legitimacy to your webinar.
+The ideal number of guests maxes out at two, as having more than two guests can affect your retention rate.

 Even if you're not doing a lead generation webinar, try to drill down into your data.
 Data is great for improving your content as well.
 But not every webinar tool provides relevant data.